-VT's Innovative Responses to COVID-19 – VT SKI + RIDE
+How The Ski Industry is Helping During The Pandemic

 With all 22 of Vermont’s alpine ski resorts shuttered–as well as restaurants, bars and many businesses, ski towns around the state were in shock.
 “We’re used to shoulder season,” noted Polly Lynn, editor of The Mountain Times in Killington, Vermont, a paper that serves the greater central Vermont region (and, full disclosure, is owned by the same parent company as VT Ski + Ride).
 “But typically Killington’s season goes through April and the mountain often doesn’t shut down until June.
 This will have a devastating impact on our town and all around us people are being laid off.”

 Killington has a year-round population of just over 700 and sees as many as 30,000 visitors on a busy weekend.
-Killington Mountain Resort also employs close to 600 workers seasonally and approximately 300 year-round.
-This past week, many of those employees, armed with face masks and gloves, were busy handing out bags of food to employees.
-The food came from the freezers and fridges for the resort which, in full operation, had TK restaurants, served close to 400 pounds of fresh produce daily and could make up to 6,000 turkey burgers alone on a weekend.
+This past week, some of the resort’s 300 year-round employees, armed with face masks and gloves, were busy handing out bags of food to employees.
+The food came from the freezers and stock rooms for the resort which, in full operation, had more than 10 eateries and served close to 400 pounds of fresh produce daily.

 Killington was not alone in handing out free food as resorts around the state sought to clear the fridges and help out their communities.